How much water is too much? What is the right amount of water for you to drink each day?

 It is important to note that this guideline is related to ALL the beverages you drink in a day.
 Not just water.

-Do NOT drink all of your water allowance in one sitting.
+Do NOT drink all of your fluid allowance in one sitting.

 Water Intake Per Day

-This is because you can consume the recommended daily amount of water from all sources.
-Sources including all beverages, food and water itself.
+This is because you can consume the recommended daily amount from all sources.
+Sources including beverages and food.

 How Much Water Should I Drink To Lose Weight Fast?